TheLazyFerret/termcodes-cpp/docs/cursor.md

 - Although it should work for most devices, it is not guaranteed to work on all of them.

 #### FUNCTION: `erase_line()`
-Erase all the line where the cursor is placed.
+Erase all the line where the cursor is placed and moves the cursor to the start of the line.
 - It is marked as `constexpr`, so it can be evaluated at compile time.

 #### FUNCTION: `erase_begin_to_cursor()`